rabitq-gets-faster-higher-recall-lower-latency-query-time-control

 Geospatial functions alone aren't enough for production workloads.
 Scanning every row to check ST_Intersects on a billion-row dataset would be prohibitively slow.
 We need spatial indexing.

 Driven by their use cases, the Lance community really stepped up here.
-There were long discussions about the best approach for spatial indexing, and this is one of those rare situations where we had the bandwidth to thoroughly evaluate all the potential options.
+There were long discussions about the best approach for spatial indexing,

 As one of the most active groups in the Lance community, Uber had significant interest in geospatial support and was eager to help, which is not surprising considering all the Uber cars we see on the road.
-Jay Narale provided an implementation of a geo index using a BKD tree, based on the approach in Apache Lucene.

 Meanwhile, Xin Sun from ByteDance provided an alternative implementation using an R-Tree so we could compare the two approaches side-by-side.
 We ran extensive performance comparisons across different data distributions, query patterns, and dataset sizes.
 In the end, the R-Tree approach proved to be the better fit for Lance's workload characteristics, and that's what was ultimately shipped.